slimphp/Slim-Website/docs/v3/start/upgrade.md

 Application middleware is executed as Last In First Executed (LIFE).

 ## Flash Messages
-Flash messages are no longer a part of the Slim v3 core but instead have been moved to seperate [Slim Flash](/docs/v3/features/flash.html) package.
+Flash messages are no longer a part of the Slim v3 core but instead have been moved to separate [Slim Flash](/docs/v3/features/flash.html) package.

 ## Cookies
 In v3.0 cookies has been removed from core.
 See [FIG Cookies](https://github.com/dflydev/dflydev-fig-cookies) for a PSR-7 compatible cookie component.